10 Tips to Have an Informed Conversation about Domestic Violence

 - ASK: What can you do to end domestic violence?

-- RESPOND: There are many ways to help end domestic violence (here are 31 ideas)!
+- RESPOND: There are many ways to help end domestic violence.
 The easiest way is to start a conversation about domestic violence with your loved ones.
 Support your community by volunteering or donating to a domestic violence organization.
 Learn more about getting involved at NNEDV.org/GetInvolved.

 If you’re having a conversation about domestic violence and someone discloses that they are a victim or survivor, you can: